hedyhli/outline.nvim/README.md

     (things I don't personally use)

 - **Do NOT use this fork if**:
+  - You do not need the bugfixes in this fork
-  - You want a stable plugin
+  - You want a stable plugin (aside from the existing bugs in original repo)
   - You don't need the extra features in this fork
-  - You do not need the bugfixes in this fork

 ## Fixes